Cannabis edible: Western

 The first mention of edibles in Europe appeared in a cookbook titled De honesta voluptate et valetudine, which translates to "On Honorable Pleasure and Health" written by Bartolomeo Platina in 1465.

 The first cannabis edible recipe appeared in the United States in the early 1960s in a cookbook called The Alice B. Toklas Cook Book written by Alice B. Toklas.
 The recipe is called "Hashish Fudge" and was actually contributed by Alice's good friend, Brion Gysin.
 Although it was omitted from the first American editions, Toklas' name and her "brownies" became synonymous with cannabis in the growing 1960s counterculture.
+Since then, many more cannabis cookbooks have been published.

 In some U.S. states that have legalized cannabis, edibles have experienced a dramatic rise in sales.
-Some are concerned about the danger edibles pose to children and inexperienced cannabis consumers.
+Since edibles often look like regular candy, they can be mistakenly eaten by children.
+Between 2009 and 2015 after cannabis was legalised in Colorado, there was a five-fold increase in the number of children under 10 who were treated in hospital or poison center for exposure to cannabis.
+Edibles were implicated in over half of these.
+Variations in dosage and delay in onset of effects (leading to taking of additional doses) also can cause overdose especially in children and inexperienced users.
 Calls to poison control have dramatically increased since 2008 due to dogs ingesting edibles.
 In Canada, cannabis-infused food products were legalized in October 2018, but regulatory restrictions and reduced consumer interest may inhibit innovation.